 It’s been a few months since I last went to Chinatown and it looks like a lot has happened.
 The wet market off Petaling Street is being renovated, a new international four-star hotel is being erected nearby and Peter Hoe has moved to the Row.
-It also looks like there is a new wave of restaurants and cafés that serve not only the specialty coffees now an integral part of the local foodscape but also delicious Malaysian food with a fresh and modern touch.
+It also looks like there is a new wave of restaurants and cafés that serve not only specialty coffees that are now an integral part of the local foodscape but also delicious Malaysian food with a fresh and modern touch.

 Chocha Foodstore (just like Merchant’s Lane next door) is one of those: a beautiful place where you can nourish both your tummy and soul.
 We tried the flat ulam pesto noodles, mango salad and duck with barley rice – all were delicious and beautifully presented.
 To accompany all this lovely food we sipped the house-brewed cold tea and admired the pretty courtyard surrounded by fragrant herbs.